Content management systems

 See a full list of proprietary CMS.

-You can usually customise proprietary CMS with built-in functionalities, although this may come at additional cost.
+You can usually customise proprietary CMS with built-in functionalities, although this may come at an additional cost.
 If possible, look for a CMS solution that meets all of your requirements out of the box.
 If you are implementing a proprietary CMS with an existing website or back-end system, be aware that this may require extensive development work.

 If you're looking for a CMS for a brand new website, it is best to choose a solution that has all the important features and functions to meet your current and future business needs.

 Software as a Service (SaaS) CMS